-How much does a DWI lawyer cost?
+How much does a DWI (driving while intoxicated) lawyer cost?
 It’s a common question for people accused of DWI in Texas.
 With court fees and fines adding up, it may seem pointless to spend money on an attorney.
-But investing in an experienced Texas DWI defense attorney can save you money, time, and hassle in the long-run.
+But investing in an experienced Houston, Texas DWI attorney can save you money, time, and hassle in the long run.

-DWI Court Fees and Penalties are Already so Expensive, Why Should I Hire a DWI Lawyer?
+When Court Fees and Penalties are Already so Expensive, How Could You Afford to Hire a Lawyer?

 - DWI and DUI fines